 Why is Gum Disease a Concern?

 Gum disease is a serious infection caused by an excess of bacteria.
 Gum disease affects nearly half of all Americans and can eventually lead to tooth loss.
 But that’s not all.
-If gum disease isn’t treated by your dentist in Cordova, it can start to put other parts of the body in danger.
+If gum disease isn’t treated by your dentist, it can start to put other parts of the body in danger.

 - Heart Health